mwhsu/shoutout-24c1d/content/pages/index.md

         image_position: left
         actions: []
         title: Micro-influencers drive high engagement
+      - title: Get up and running quickly
+        content: >
+          Five minutes or less.
+No joke.
+One form and you're ready to go.
+We are also available for any questions you may have.
+        align: left
+        image: images/shoutout Logo (2).png
+        image_alt: Feature 1 placeholder image
+        image_position: right
+        actions: []
       - title: >-
           We partner with you to run a seamless micro-influencer brand campaign from start-to-finish.